Jeremi360/PyFox/README.md

 * google search in url bar
 * progress in url bar
-* history back and forward buttons
+* history back, forward buttons
 * fix address mistake
 * zoom in & out & and reset to 100%
 * show favicon